qemacs/qemacs/qe-manual.md

 Return an error indicator: `0` if data could be written, `-1` if buffer could not be reallocated.

-### `int byte_quote(char *dest, int size, unsigned char ch);`

-Encode a byte as a source code escape sequence

-* argument `dest` a valid pointer to an array of bytes

-* argument `size` the length of the destination array

-* argument `ch` a byte value to encode as source

-Return the number of bytes produced in the destination array, not counting the null terminator

 ### `const char *get_basename(const char *filename);`

 Get the filename portion of a path.